 - Eliminate or reduce alcohol intake

 It is not always possible to prevent AFib.
-Talk to your doctor about your overall heart health.
-A healthy heart may reduce the risk of some AFib.
+Taking steps to have a healthy heart may reduce the risk of some AFib.

 - Atrial fibrillation.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/atrial-fibrillation.

 - Electrical cardioversion.
 Cleveland Clinic website.
 Available at: https://my.clevelandclinic.org/health/articles/electrical-cardioversion.

 - Explore atrial fibrillation.
 National Heart,Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health/atrial-fibrillation.

 - Left atrial appendage and closure.
 Cleveland Clinic website.
 Available at: https://my.clevelandclinic.org/health/articles/left-atrial-appendage-closure.